w41x/payload-bidirectional-relationships-plugin/README.md

 plugin for [Payload CMS](https://payloadcms.com), which enables bidirectional relationships

-works with PayloadCMS v:two: and v:three: :100::fire:
+works with PayloadCMS version :two: and :three: !!! :100::fire:

 > [!NOTE]
 >